LBQ Connect: Empowering Lesbian, Bisexual, and Queer Women

-The rights and issues of LBQ women are systematically unseen and are, therefore, under-resourced.
+The issues facing LBQ women are systematically unseen and are, therefore, under-resourced.
 According to a recent report by Astraea Lesbian Foundation for Justice, only 5% of global LGBTIQ funding is directed to LBQ issues.

 Despite these challenges, LBQ activists are doing extraordinary work in LGBTIQ and social justice movements globally.
-Outright aims to empower them, change mindsets, boost their visibility and narrow existing gaps.
-This is why we started the LBQ Connect program.
+This is why Outright launched the LBQ Connect program in 2022: to strengthen LBQ advocacy, change mindsets, build networks, boost LBQ visibility and narrow existing gaps.

 - Learning and Mentorship: LBQ Connect participants are supported and advised by mentors.
-This approach builds solidarity amongst LBQ women of different generations, regions and approach to activism, creating a strong ecosystem.
+This approach builds solidarity amongst LBQ women of different generations, regions and approaches to activism, creating a strong ecosystem.

 - Grant Program: The grants provide annual financial support for LBQ-focused projects and are run and operated by the participants, their organizations, and affiliates.

-- Research: Through several research initiatives, LBQ Connect aims to collect data to better understand the journeys and struggles of LBQ women.
+- Research: Through research grants to participants as well as LBQ-focused research led by Outright staff and consultants, LBQ Connect aims to collect evidence to better understand the journeys and struggles of LBQ women.

-- Advocacy: Data provided by research as well as the issues expressed by participants, informs Outright on how to adequately respond to the needs of the LBQ community.
+- Advocacy: Data provided by research and through ongoing engagement with participants informs Outright on how to adequately respond to the needs of global LBQ communities.

 LBQ Connect is Inclusive and Participatory

-The program's primary target are lesbian, bisexual, and queer women–both cisgender and trans–and all non-binary people on the gender spectrum who relate to a lesbian, bisexual, and/or queer identity.
+The program's primary target are lesbian, bisexual, and queer women– including cisgender, trans and intersex –and non-binary people on the gender spectrum who relate to an LBQ identity.
 It is a feminist program, inspired by empathy, mutual support, inclusion, trust and transparency.
 The program applies the principles of participatory grant-making, meaning community members help design and drive the program and the attribution of grants is coordinated in cooperation with LBQ activists.